ContractTradeContact

 Ceppo di Gré

 Less famous than travertine but arguably more beautiful, Ceppo di Gré is a conglomerate stone from the Bergamo region of Lombardy.
 Its surface contains fossil shells and river stones pressed into limestone over millions of years — a texture that reads as ancient and contemporary at the same time.
-We use it for the Ceppo Tondo and Quadro coffee tables, where its irregular grain creates surfaces that look different from every angle.
+We use it for the Ceppo Tondo and Ceppo Quadro coffee tables, where its irregular grain creates surfaces that look different from every angle.

 Solid White Oak